This is the quickest French onion soup. It’s ready in under 15 minutes but is as decadent and delicious as the original.

 DESCRIPTION

-This is the quickest french onion soup.
+This is the quickest and the easiest French onion soup.
 It’s ready in under 15 minutes but is as decadent and delicious as the original.

 Ingredients